Avanade/emtech-distributed-data/docs/sql-ledger.md

 Found in the `sql-ledger-demo` directory, a web application designed to show healthcare scenarios for SQL Ledger.

 ## Pre-requisites

 - An Azure SQL service with ledger table capabilities turned on
 - A hosting location
   1. Local with node.js or docker
-    3. Azure hosting with node.js or docker container
+  2. Azure hosting with node.js or docker container

 # Setting up the application

 ## SQL setup

-Once an Azure SQL with ledger tables enabled has been setup, use the [Setup.sql](https://github.com/Avanade/emtech-distributed-data/blob/main/sql/Setup.sql) to create the necesary tables within the database according to the data model below.
+Once an Azure SQL with ledger tables enabled has been setup, use the [Setup.sql](sql/Setup.sql) to create the necesary tables within the database according to the data model below.

+## SQL Procedures

+For common procedures relavant to the use case, see [procedures.sql](sql/procedures.sql)

 ## .env file